gotonode/calc/README.md

 This will create a Docker container from the image called `calc`.

-Optionally pass the `--rm` argument to immediately remove the container one the calculation has been done.
+Optionally pass the `--rm` argument to immediately remove the container once the calculation has been done.

 ## Sample program flow